A simple sauteed kale with caramelized onions to win over the dark leafy green haters in your life!

 Kale chips are amazing, and this recipe?
 Totally different, but equally so.
 My mom and I had picked up some kale salad with caramelized onions at my local natural foods deli.
-We adored it, so it was only natural to try and recreate it…and I did, but even better (in my humble opinion!)
+We adored it, so it was only natural to try and recreate a sauteed kale recipe laced with caramelized onions to mimic this great find.

-Even people who are averse to dark greens will likely enjoy this: so simple, but OH SO GOOD!
+Even people who are averse to dark greens will likely enjoy this sauteed kale: so simple, but OH SO GOOD!
 And as far as nutrients go, you can’t get a more nutrient dense leafy green than kale, so go ahead…INDULGE!

 - Add the oil and heat gently.

-- Add the onion, stir to coat with oil, then turn the heat to low and saute for 10-15 minutes, stirring occasionally.
+- Add the onion, stir to coat with oil, then saute for 10-15 minutes, stirring occasionally.
 This slow cooking over low heat sweetens the onions.
-You know they’re ready when you taste one…..no pungent onion flavor, just luscious sweetness!
+You know they're ready when you taste one.....no pungent onion flavor, just luscious sweetness!
+This can take longer if your onions are thicker.

 - Add the kale on top along w/ 1-2 tablespoons water.